emmiedev/neversitup-test-template/README.md

    npm run test
 ```

-## OR install package and run test
+## OR install package and run with docker

 ```
  sh run.sh